loeanalytics/Health_Insurance_Prediction/README.md

 •	Charges: Insurance charges in USD (float).

-Step 2: Data Processing
+Step 2.
+Data Processing:

-1. First, I read the data description and checked for null values.
+a.
+First, I read the data description and checked for null values.

-2.
-3. Next, I handled outliers by using boxplots.
+b.
+Next, I handled outliers by using boxplots.

 Step 3.
 Data Exploration:

 Explored the relationships between different features to understand their correlations and impact.

-Step 4: Data Modeling
+Step 4: Data Modeling:

 I utilized two machine learning models, Decision Tree and Random Forest, to predict insurance costs.